BBQuercus/eFISHent/README.md

 ## Installation

-eFISHent can be installed using the [conda](https://conda.io/) package manager.
+eFISHent is being tested on MacOS and Linux.
+Unfortunately, due to the bioinformatics dependencies Windows is not supported.
+For Windows users, we reccommend installing "Windows Subsystem for Linux (WSL)" ([Windows 10](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview), [Windows 11](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview)) or using a fully fledged [Virtual Machine](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview). eFISHent can be installed using the [conda](https://conda.io/) package manager.

 ```bash
 conda install -c bioconda efishent